NayraSilvia/Twilio/README.md

 ### General Info
 ***
 WhatsApp sender script in Python using Twilio's REST API.
+You do not need to code.
+Run the program and as requested enter your information, message and sending time through the terminal.
 You can send:
 + Auto generated one line joke
 + Auto generated one line story
 + A personalized message